MicrosoftDocs/customer-voice/cv-docs/survey-branding.md

 ## Background

-You can select a background image for the survey.<!--note from editor:  -->
+You can select a background image for the survey.

 <!-- Shubham: Mention image limitations, like size, type, etc. -->